VikramRangarajan/vikramrangarajan.github.io/docs/source/index.rst

 Education
 =========

-.. card:: University of Maryland - 09/22 to Present
+.. card:: University of Maryland - 09/22 to Present, Expected 05/25

 	Degree: Bachelor of Science